mostthingsweb/temperbridge-website/docs/initial_setup/connect_to_wifi.md

 Select your device in the popup and click "**Pair**".
 It will be called something like 'temperbridge-3f65e1'.

-When you are prompted to click the "Authorize" button, click the button on the TemperBridge labeled "**FACTORY**".
+When you are prompted to click the "**Authorize**" button, click the button on the TemperBridge labeled "**FACTORY**".
 (It's the button closest to the big red and green LEDs)

 Enter your WiFi network name and password, then click "**SAVE**".
 Click "**NEXT**".
 Follow the instructions on subsequent pages to setup the ESPHome integration in your Home Assistant instance.